90 hours of graduate credit with a B average or higher, including:

 - External minors are typically chosen in the Departments of Biology, Chemistry, Mathematics, or Physics, or in SPEA.

-- Internal minors must be chosen in a field distinct from the major subject area and may include non-geology sourses (e.g., courses in biology, chemistry and physics as part of a minor in geobiology, geochemistry, and geophysics, respectively).
+- Internal minors must be chosen in a field distinct from the major subject area and may include non-geology sourses (e.g., courses in biology, chemistry and physics) as part of a minor in geobiology, geochemistry, and geophysics, or an individual minor

 Each aspirant for the Ph.D. degree must pass three distinct examinations